 Denali National Park and Preserve covers 6,045,153 acres in Alaska, encompassing the central, highest part of the Alaska Range, along with many glaciers and glacial valleys.

-Check out this interesting video on Denali National Park and Preserve:
+Check out this interesting video on things to do in Denali National Park and Preserve:

 See Related: Famous Environmental Leaders Around the World

 Gates of the Arctic National Park and Preserve